 It was at Brighton University, where I was tutored by the renowned calligrapher Miriam Stribley, that I was introduced to an abstract world of lettering and illustration – a world that still continues to intrigue and fascinate.

-As well as the fascinating outcomes of the ink exploration, the concept of ink and bleach offers up a number of other interesting and creative points for consideration:
+As well as the fascinating outcomes of the ink exploration, the project also offers up other interesting points:

-- The concept of ink and bleach works so well on a lyrical level that representing opposites (good/bad, light/dark) can be perfectly and dramatically visualised through the medium.
-Discuss.
+Lyrical visualisation – fountain pen ink and bleach works well on a lyrical level – good/bad, light/dark, destruction/creation – and can be perfectly and dramatically visualised through the medium.

-- The concept of putting these two unlikely products together is about ‘thinking outside of the box’.
-This helps people to think in more abstract and creative ways; to take chances; to tune into serendipity; to not be afraid of making mistakes; and, to help people recognise and react to new opportunities and change perceptions.
-Discuss.
+Alchemy, chromatography and serendipity – fountain pen ink art workshops help people to think in more abstract and creative ways; to take chances; to tune into serendipity; to not be afraid of making mistakes; and, to help people recognise and react to new opportunities and change perceptions.

 The human mind is arguably the ultimate ideas machine – but it often takes an inspirational creative experience to get that machine to function effectively.
 I hope you find the content of this website to be of interest and that we’ll meet at a workshop in the not too distant future.